Terwilliger69105/69105.github.io/_pages/cyberpunk/ips.md

 ---
 permalink: /cyberpunk/ips
+layout: page
-Title: "Cyberpunk - Improvement Points"
+title: "Cyberpunk - Improvement Points"
 ---

 Improvement Points are a system by which, through playing the game, players gain the ability to increase their skills.
 Three types exist, gIP, sIP, and cIP.